 Surprisingly, research has suggested that class size doesn’t act as such a wide differentiator for pupil performance as previously thought.
 However, even with the knowledge that academic performance might not be affected, it is of great importance to consider, beyond the grades, how larger classes might affect pupils.

-With such high-class numbers starting to become a reality within British schools, we need to be looking at whether the benefits of larger classes appropriately dilute any negative outcomes that might be seen because of larger class sizes.
+With such high class numbers starting to become a reality within British schools, we need to be looking at whether the benefits of larger classes appropriately dilute any negative outcomes that might be seen because of larger class sizes.

 It is difficult to see how teachers would be able to have any kind of meaningful relationship with students as class sizes increase since time per pupil would ultimately decrease.
 Beyond this, it is to be expected that pupil engagement would be reduced too, giving children less opportunity to develop critical thinking as they would not have the same capacity to participate and explore their activities or environments.

 Furthermore, larger class sizes would mean an increase in workload through an increase in marking and preparation.
-Ultimately, this would create a negative cycle for teacher recruitment and retention as it would create a more pressurised environment, which may encourage fewer people to enter the profession and more teachers to leave.
+Ultimately, this would create a negative cycle for teacher recruitment and retention as it would create a more pressurized environment, which may encourage fewer people to enter the profession and more teachers to leave.

-Further to this, we need to question why University lecture sizes are able to have such high numbers while it’s expected that primary and secondary school classes are respectively smaller.
-One reason is undoubtedly is University students have the comprehension and maturity to learn in this way and grasp concepts on a more theoretical basis.
-Is this something that we should really expect of our younger students?
+Further to this, we need to question why university lecture sizes are able to have such high numbers while it’s expected that primary and secondary school classes are respectively smaller.
+One reason is undoubtedly is university students have the comprehension and maturity to learn in this way and grasp concepts on a more theoretical basis.
+Is this something that we should really expect our younger students?
 And if it’s perhaps not affecting them academically, it is possible that it may be affecting their self-worth and well-being as they are unable to create secure attachments with their teachers; the adults they spend a large part of their lives with.